Skip to content

 What you’ll study

-You’ll be making images with both your phone and dedicated camera, with access to specialist architectural lenses (Canon and Nikon fit).
-The fourth day takes our workflow into NTU’s MAC edit suite and print labs where you’ll be working on your favourite final images to wrap up the week.
+You’ll end the course and workflow in the MAC editing suite and print labs, where you’ll be working on your favourite final images to wrap up the week and take away.

 By the end of the course, you will have a portfolio of unique architectural images, the knowledge and experience of how to plan a shoot on location, and ideas about how to continue your photography in the future.

-• improve your understanding of digital photography and the manual settings of your camera
+• Improve your understanding of digital photography and the manual settings of your camera

-• discuss the work of professional photographers and how they may inform the direction your work takes
+• Discuss the work of professional photographers and how they may inform the direction your work takes

-• experience working in a variety of urban locations, capturing the external and internal qualities of historic and contemporary buildings
+• Experience working in a variety of urban locations, capturing the external and internal qualities of historic and contemporary buildings

-• increase your composition, styling and lighting skills
+• Increase your composition, styling and lighting skills

-• use Raw processing and Adobe Photoshop to enhance and manipulate your images
+• Use Raw processing and Adobe Photoshop to enhance and manipulate your images

-• develop a personal style to your photography
+• Develop a personal style to your photography

-• create inspiring architectural images that have both an aesthetic and technical quality
+• Create inspiring architectural images that have both an aesthetic and technical quality

-• learn how to effectively share your images to reach your desired audiences.
+• Learn how to effectively share your images to reach your desired audiences.

 How you’re taught